tomojpin1234/machine-learning-zoomcamp-2024-capstone-1/README.md

 -------------

 This dataset contains about user posts (from 2022).
 Data somes from [Wykop.pl Social Media Data](https://www.kaggle.com/datasets/grelade/wykop-data-2022)
-Each row represents a unique property with attributes that describe its location, size, price, and other details.
 Below are descriptions of the key columns:

 - title:	        Title of the post or content.
 - description	        Detailed description or summary of the post.